 Education Department Launches 'Top-To-Bottom' Review Of Teachers' Grant Program

-It's a financial nightmare for public school teachers around the country: Federal grants they received to work in low-income schools were converted to thousands of dollars in loans that they now must pay back.
+It's a financial nightmare for public school teachers across the country: Federal grants they received to work in low-income schools were converted to thousands of dollars in loans that they now must pay back.

 NPR revealed these problems in a series of recent stories.
-The Department of Education now tells NPR it has launched a new, "top-to-bottom" internal review of all aspects of the TEACH grant program.
-Officials say the review is aimed at fixing the issues and that the department is "absolutely committed to improving" the program.
+The Department of Education now tells NPR that it has launched a new "top-to-bottom" internal review of all aspects of the Teacher Education Assistance for College and Higher Education grant program.
+Officials say that the review is aimed at fixing the issues and that the department is "absolutely committed to improving" the program.

-"It's ridiculous, it's mind-boggling," says Kaitlyn McCollum, a high school teacher in Columbia, Tenn., who is among potentially thousands of teachers who met the teaching requirements for these grants but nevertheless were saddled with debt for money they never borrowed.
+"It's ridiculous; it's mind-boggling," says Kaitlyn McCollum, a high school teacher in Columbia, Tenn., who is among the potentially thousands of teachers who met the teaching requirements for these grants but nevertheless were saddled with debt for money they never borrowed.
 "It's been two years of torture."

-This is how the grant program works: It gives teachers money to pay for an undergraduate or a master's degree.
+This is how the grant program works: It gives teachers money, often called TEACH grants, to pay for an undergraduate or a master's degree.
 In exchange, they agree to teach a high-need subject, such as math, for four years in a school that serves lots of low-income families.

 It sounds simple enough.
 The teachers need to send in paperwork every year, certifying that they're keeping those promises.
 But too often, a little mistake — such as a missing signature or sending in documents even a couple of days late — can lead to their grants getting converted to loans with interest.
 So, what was free money suddenly becomes a major debt and financial burden.

-Note: Editor's note: Photos of documents on this page have been altered to obscure Kaitlyn McCollum's private information.